rosell-dk/webp-on-demand/README.md

 * That one of the *webp-convert* converters are working (these have different requirements)

 ## Installation

+The first two steps are  whether you are going to use composer or not.
+[Not using composer? - Follow me!](https://github.com/rosell-dk/webp-on-demand/blob/master/docs/install-without-composer.md)

 ### 1. Require this library with composer
 `composer require rosell-dk/webp-on-demand`